Frequently Asked Questions

 Q. What do the interview days consist of?

 A: MD-PhD applicants invited for interview visit campus for two consecutive days.
 One day (typically a Wednesday), is devoted to the MD-PhD interview.
 This day begins at 8 am with an overview of the program presented by two of our current students.
-This is followed by a 25 minute interview with the Admissions Committee, where the applicant speaks about his/her application, research experiences, and reason(s) for pursuing the joint degree program at Geisel.
-The remainder of the day consists of 30 minute interviews with several research scientists with whom the applicant would like to meet as previously indicated in the secondary application.
+This is followed by a 20-30 minute interviews with the various Admissions Committee members, where the applicant speaks about his/her application, research experiences, and reason(s) for pursuing the joint degree program at Geisel.
+The remainder of the day typically consists of 30-minute interviews with several research scientists with whom the applicant would like to meet as previously indicated in the secondary application.
 There is a break for lunch during this day, and formal interviews usually wrap up by 5 pm.
 In the evening, the applicant has an opportunity to mingle with current students, either at one of the monthly informal chalk talks (at which a current student talks about their research) or at a student-organized potluck dinner.
 More information is available here.

-The other interview day (either Tuesday or Thursday, as desired by the applicant) is dedicated to the medical school interview.
+The other interview day (typically Thursday; occasionally Tuesday) is dedicated to the medical school interview.
 The applicant has two interviews with medical school faculty, of whom one is a Medical School admissions committee member.
 The applicant also has the opportunity to tour campus.
 The day ends around 4 pm.

 Q: Who pays for travel and lodging costs associated with the interview?

-A: The MD-PhD program reimburses invited applicants for reasonable costs associated with travel to/from Geisel.
+A: The MD-PhD program reimburses invited applicants up to $300.00 for reasonable costs associated with travel to/from Geisel.
 Invited applicants generally lodge with current MD-PhD students.
-Applicants may lodge instead at a local hotel, at the expense of the program.
+Applicants may lodge instead at a local hotel.
+The Courtyard by Marriott is the most common choice as it is reasonably priced and provides shuttle service to DHMC as well as to/from the Dartmouth Coach bus stops.
+Please contact Kim Levlocke at (603) 676-5988.

 Q: What about security on the campus?